web-ridge/sqlboiler-graphql-schema/README.md

 # sqlboiler-graphql-schema

 This websites generates a grapql schema based on the generated sqlboiler structs we do this because we want to support the sqlboiler aliasing in our schema.
+Generating the schema is a good way too add type safety to queries and filters and prevent too much manual typing.

+You can edit your schema like you want and can still

 - Models
 - Mutations (Followed best practices https://blog.apollographql.com/designing-graphql-mutations-e09de826ed97)

-## First goals
+## Features

 - Generating basic models (100%)
 - Generating basic queries (100%)
 - Generating filter for array queries (100%)
-- Generating filters for relationships of array (100%)
+- Generating filters for relationships (100%)
 - Generating input for mutations (0%)
 - Generating payload for mutations (0%)
 - Generating mutations (100%)